-Lawrence Weiner, William Anastasi, Les Levine, Dove Bradshaw, Finn Reinbothe, Klaus Jorn, Torben Ebbesen, Per Bak Jensen, Thorbjørn Lausten, Gunnar Örn, Albert Mertz, Henrik Have, Stefan Caltia, Ole Broager, Jesper Christiansen, Thomas Bang, Marianne Hesselbjerg, Freddie Holm Nikolajsen, Finn Reinbothe, Giancarlo Savino, Ian Schjals, Margrethe Sørensen,
+Lawrence Weiner, William Anastasi, Les Levine, Dove Bradshaw, Finn Reinbothe, Klaus Jorn, Torben Ebbesen, Per Bak Jensen, Thorbjørn Lausten, Gunnar Örn, Albert Mertz, Henrik Have, Stefan Caltia, Ole Broager, Jesper Christiansen, Thomas Bang, Marianne Hesselbjerg, Freddie Holm Nikolajsen, Finn Reinbothe, Giancarlo Savino, Ian Schjals, Margrete Sørensen,

 Stalke Galleri, Vesterbrogade 14A